benradstone/wandisco-documentation/docs/quickstarts/testing/test-cdh-sandbox-livedata.md

 ## Next steps

 You have now set up live replication from your CDH Sandbox to your target storage.
-Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you.
+Contact [WANdisco](https://wandisco.com/contact) for further information about LiveData Plane and what it can offer you.

 ## References